KFergusonUK/Sentinel_Suite/Guide.md

 Notice Sentinel does not require any download data.
 It acts as a database for your Section 50 and Road Opening Notice applications and data files, storing all files locally.

-Click to add either a Section 50, or a ROad Opening Notice to the filterable list.
+Click to add either a Section 50, or a Road Opening Notice to the filterable list.